 The easement permits the continued agricultural use of the property and protects access for the public.
 CKC hosts educational programs for local schools and community groups, while maintaining the farm with help from interns and volunteers.
 As co-holders of the easement, CKC will serve the role of local steward, responsible for regularly monitoring the property to ensure that the intended purposes of the easement are being met.
-The easement permits the continued agricultural and educational use of the property and protects access for the public.
+The easement permits the continued agricultural and educational use of the property and protects access for the public in perpetuity.

 It is hoped that the easement at Koiner Farm will serve as a model for protecting other urban farms inside the Capital Beltway of Montgomery and Prince George’s Counties, and beyond.

 SHOP KOINER FARM

 Koiner Farm truly embodies what it means to eat local.
 The produce is sold at our farmstand along Easley Street.
 Half of all produce grown is donated to nearby nonprofit food distributors.
 Our customers, as well as our nonprofit food distribution partners, are located within a mile of the farm.
 Click here to become a Koiner Farm customer!

 As a member of MoCo Made, Koiner Farm contributes to a hyper-local food economy by growing and selling produce right here in Silver Spring.

 The sale of Koiner Farm produce helps Lynn Koiner maintain her Urban Ag Tax Credit.
 Check out this County Cable news clip for more on how the Urban Ag Tax Credit is supporting property owners, like Lynn, here in Montgomery County, MD.